A Skilled Legal Resource In Government Affairs And Public Policy

 At the intersection of law and public policy, exempt organizations play an important role and have vital interests at stake.
 Today, the need for an informed and articulate nonprofit voice at the public policy table has never been more vital.
-On a host of legislative and regulatory issues, exempt organizations are increasingly engaged in policy debates at the state and federal level to protect and advance their charitable missions.
+On a host of legislative and regulatory issues, exempt organizations are increasingly engaged in policy debates at the state and federal levels to protect and advance their charitable missions.

 Gammon & Grange‘s Government Affairs & Public Policy Practice includes: